 COVID 19 has taught us a lot including how important our servers are to us.
 With an uptick of about 170% in remote working, server preventive maintenance has taken on a new urgency.
 Today server function, reliability, and performance are a new priority.

 Server preventive maintenance has always been a critical activity, but now, with more people working remotely, there is no room for error when it comes to caring for your equipment.
 Follow a few simple guidelines for server preventive maintenance and you will stay up and running.

 Why is Server Preventive Maintenance So Important?

-Your server is the backbone of your IT and to your business.
+Your server is the backbone of your IT and your business.
 It houses everything your business needs to manage data, client information, company organizational information, and much more.
-Servers are critical to day to day business activities, managing past business transactions, and keeping data that is vital to your business safe.
+Servers are critical to day-to-day business activities, managing past business transactions, and keeping data that is vital to your business safe.

-Server preventing maintenance helps to ensure that your data is protected and that your business can perform.
-Preventing security breaches, protecting data, and loss recovery is all dependent on preventive maintenance.
+Server-preventing maintenance helps to ensure that your data is protected and that your business can perform.
+Preventing security breaches, protecting data, and loss recovery are all dependent on preventive maintenance.

 In today’s market no matter what industry, data is the new currency.
 Data management and the equipment that processes it is the irreplaceable capital that your business depends on.
 Taking the time to ensure that your servers are safe, secure, reliable, and highly functioning requires regular maintenance.

 Server preventive maintenance is a cost-saving activity that protects your business.
 Like all equipment the better you take care of it the more reliable and long-lasting it will be.